-If you provide us with any personal data about a third party (including special category data) which is relevant to your relationship with us, for example an employee or beneficiary in relation to your legal matter, we will have a lawful basis for processing that information.
+If you provide us with any personal data about a third party (including special category data) that is relevant to your relationship with us, for example, an employee or beneficiary in relation to your legal matter, we will have a lawful basis for processing that information.
 However, you should ensure that you are entitled to disclose those personal details to us before doing so.

 We may disclose your personal information to any of our

 In addition, we may disclose your personal information:

 (a) to the extent that we are required to do so by law;

 (b) in connection with any ongoing or prospective legal proceedings;